dasys-lab/alica-plan-designer/README.md

 		* Define roles = here you can define roles for your robots and will be create a roleset
 		* Define Capabillity =  here you can define capabillities for your roles

-	3. Outline windows where you can see the whole editor of point 6
+	3. Outline window where you can see the whole editor of point 6

 	4. Here will be all created Plans, Plantypes, Behaviours and Tasks